 PS.
-Wondering about the title?
 Anyone else have tweens or teens that use all sorts of “new” words to indicate things that are cool or awesome?
 Well, my teen recently went through the MOIST phase.
 He and his friends took a neutral seeming word and made it irritating FAST.
 As I was writing this post and describing my cake, I got stuck on the word moist.
 I felt it was a very apt word for my cake but…I couldn’t bring myself to use it.

 So I polled a few friends and the ensuing text banter got hilarious but I was told more than once that I simply couldn’t use the word moist yet no one could think of a better word!!!
 (Spongy was the best, wet and damp were clearly the worst options) I googled and compared other cake descriptions with no suitable equal and then decided I would not try to replace the word but simply describe it in other ways.
 (Feel free to scroll back up and see the creative descriptions I decided on)